Prag8855/aab/content/guides/visit-berlin.md

 - **[Museum island](https://goo.gl/maps/sPpsKZkauPaP4F2e6)** (*Museuminsel*)
     Museum island is home to the Berliner Dom, and many of the biggest, oldest museums.
 If you like beautiful old buildings, it's worth a visit.
 - [**Oberbaum Bridge**](https://goo.gl/maps/EhWuSsraoqi8Mx3M7) (*Oberbaumbrücke*)
     A beautiful bridge that goes across the river Spree.
 It's right next to the East Side Gallery.
-You can also go kayaking on the Spree and get a really good view on the bridge.
+You can also kayak on the Spree to get a really good view on the bridge.
 - **[Palace of tears](https://goo.gl/maps/yxaLcUpHbLcyocbf6)** (*Tränenpalast*)
     A small, free museum about the border control between East and West Germany.
 It's in the old border crossing point, right next to the Friedrichstraße train station.
 - **[Reichstag building](https://goo.gl/maps/bX2fckWqrLCYsPfH8)** (*Reichstagsgebäude*)